sustrik/libdill/man/choose.md

 # DESCRIPTION

 Accepts a list of channel operations.
-Performs one that can be done first.
-If multiple operations can be done immediately, the one that comes earlier in the array is executed.
+Performs one that can be donefirst.
+If multiple operations can be done immediately, the one thatcomes earlier in the array is executed.

 **clauses**: Operations to choose from.
 See below.